-Farmlands in Europe that were pastures for livestock on the lower slopes of mountains are being abandoned as agricultural land, despite the subsidies often available.
-The business of tending cattle or sheep on this difficult terrain is neither attractive nor profitable enough for sufficient people to sustain agriculture.
-Mountain hamlets and farms decay, old houses are renovated by city dwellers in search of holiday homes.
-Woodlands naturally migrate back onto the upland pastures.
-Alternatively, large tracts of these uplands are converted to commercial plantations of conifer trees for both timber and drawing down and storing carbon dioxide from the atmosphere as one method to reduce global heating.
-In some countries these plantations comprise imported species of conifers.
+Farmlands in Europe that were pastures on the lower slopes of mountains are being abandoned, despite the subsidies available.
+Tending cattle or sheep on this difficult terrain is neither attractive nor profitable enough for sufficient people to sustain this agriculture.
+Mountain hamlets and farms decay.
+Woodlands naturally migrate back onto upland pastures and large tracts of uplands are converted to commercial plantations for both timber and drawing down and storing carbon dioxide from the atmosphere as one method to reduce global heating.